 If you see the four colored pins, as shown in the following figure, move to the next step.
 If you don’t, context-click the material and select Fixed Pins.

 Use the hand cursor and/or the pins to adjust your texture.
-In this example, the goal is to move the red pin so the metal roofing on each side of the roof lines up.
+In this example, the goal is to move the green pin so that the direction of the wood on the top of the cabinet matches the side.
 Here’s a quick rundown of all your options:

 Click and drag the material with the hand cursor to reposition the texture as a whole.

 Click a pin to pick it up and click again to drop the pin elsewhere on the texture.

 Drag a pin to alter the texture.
 Dragging the blue pin scales or shears the texture.
 Dragging the yellow pin distorts the texture.
 Dragging the green pin scales the texture or rotates it around the Move pin’s axis.
 Dragging the red pin, which is the move pin, moves the texture.